jaylac2000/Apollo-Network/PrivatePlugins/AutoRestart/README.md

 # AutoRestart

-This plugin Auto Restarts the server at the given time, also auto reconnects you to the hub.
+This plugin Auto Restarts the server at the given time, also auto reconnects you to the hub (lobby).

 It adds the public command /timer (/t) so you can see how long until the server restarts